AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 41%

-Transition from Clicks to third-party sites to answers resolved on Google
+Transition from Clicks to Third-party sites to Answers resolved on Google

 The old model sent users to websites to get their answer.
 The new model resolves more queries on Google's own page — reducing the volume of referral traffic to third-party sites.